Updated: 6 days ago

-Although I also compiled a list of changes in this first newsletter, I would like to point out the difference with many other lists at the start of a new year: I do not write about what to expect in 2022.
+Although I also compiled a list of changes in this first newsletter, I would like to point out the difference from many other lists at the start of a new year: I do not write about what to expect in 2022.

 Firstly, it makes more sense to work with future scenarios than concrete predictions.
-I also don't think it's advisable to serve you something for which one has hardly the time to prepare.
+I also don't think it's advisable to serve you something for which one hardly has time to prepare.
 That is why I instead focus on the changes you can expect in 2023 and 2024.
 This offers you (the reader and my perhaps future customer) the time and possibilities to prepare.
 It gives you time to get used to a changing context.
 You can even carefully include this in your strategic plans, to be made this year.
-You can still influence this trend yourself and shape the future scenario that seems benefitial to you.
+You can still influence this trend yourself and shape the future scenario that seems beneficial to you.

 We got Healthusiasm

 I would like to reiterate the broader context for the 1000+ new subscribers who have joined this Healthusiastic community in the past month.
 This newsletter is about the evolutions, changes and human aspirations in a world that is increasingly and consciously concerned with health.
 Obviously, this is the overarching theme in everything I do, speak or write about.
 In 2018, I coined this social, cultural and economic macro trend Healthusiasm.
 It explains how people are more than ever driven to improve their own health and how they increasingly expect more from companies and brands to help them with this.
 As a result, Healthusiasm blurs the boundaries between the medical, wellness and consumer industries.
 This is a significant evolution for any type of company or brand.
 An evolution that has further accelerated under the influence of Covid.

 Every day I study the changes in our health-conscious world to help my pharmaceutical or consumer clients innovate their business and customer strategies.